sin-ying-lin/sin-ying-lin.github.io/_posts/2021-07-11-NetworkAnalysis.md

 #Listwise deletion
 df_lwd = na.omit(df) #I prefer saving it as a distinct dataframe instead of rewriting the original one.
 ```
-PS All codes and results are horizontally scrollable.
+PS All blocks of code and results are horizontally scrollable.

 Okay!
 Let’s finally do some network analysis.
 The most commonly used
 package for network visualization in R is `qgraph`, which is a wrapper